Battle of the Sexes (tennis): 1973: Riggs vs. King

-A few male critics were less than impressed by King's victory, saying she was 26 years younger: she was almost 30 when they played.
+Some male critics were less impressed by King's victory, pointing to the fact that she was 26 years younger.
 Jack Kramer, who was against equal pay for women and offered a tournament in which the female winner got $1,500 while the male winner got $12,000, was one example.
 According to him, "I don't think Billie Jean played all that well.
 She hit a lot of short balls which Bobby could have taken advantage of had he been in shape.
 I would never take anything away from Billie Jean—because she was smart enough to prepare herself properly—but it might have been different if Riggs hadn't kept running around.
 It was more than one woman who took care of Bobby Riggs in Houston."
-But before the match, King had forced the American television network ABC to drop Kramer as a commentator.
-King said, "He doesn't believe in women's tennis.
-Why should he be part of this match?
-He doesn't believe in half of the match.
-I'm not playing.
-Either he goes—or I go."

-More neutral observers were impressed by King's brilliant play and smart tactics: "She both first-served aggressively and attacked Riggs' own softball deliveries with authority.
+Another observer was impressed by King's brilliant play and smart tactics: "She both first-served aggressively and attacked Riggs' own softball deliveries with authority.
 She rushed to the net and commanded the territory by whipping stunning volleys off her backhand and by taking Riggs' infamous moon-shot lobs out of the Dome lights and rifling overheads right back past him.
 She varied pace on ground strokes, kept Riggs moving from corner to corner and played consistently to his weak backhand.
 She concentrated on hitting behind her opponent, wrong-footing him time and time again, then surprising him with some of his own beloved spin garbage.
 Everything worked...it was a brilliant rising to an occasion; a clutch performance under the most trying of circumstances.
 Seldom has there been a more classic example of a skilled athlete performing at peak efficiency in the most important moment of her life."
 Feminist media critic Susan Douglas later wrote "women like me screamed with delight in our living rooms, she not only vindicated female athletes and feminism but also inspired many of us to get in shape—not because it would make us beautiful but because it would make us strong and healthy".

 The match had an audience of an estimated 50 million in the U.S. and 90 million worldwide.
 The attendance in the Houston Astrodome was 30,472; as of 2012, it remains the largest audience to see a tennis match in the United States.